 Intra-day update: rupee marginally strengthens against US dollar

-The Pakistani rupee registered a marginal increase against the US dollar, appreciating 0.03% in the opening hours of trading in the inter-bank market on Wednesday.
+The Pakistani rupee registered a minor improvement against the US dollar, appreciating 0.08% in the opening hours of trading in the inter-bank market on Friday.

 This is an intra-day update